FabienFerrero/SUniCA/Examples/atcommand.md

 4. Read the GPS value, type

     ATC+GPS

 It returns :

     ATC+GPS=1
-    OK

 5. Read the number of satellites in view, type :

     ATC+GPSSAT=?

 It returns the number of satellites available :

     ATC+GPSSAT=x
-    OK

 6. Read the latitude, type :

     ATC+GPSLAT=?

 It returns the latitude in degreees :

     ATC+GPSLAT=xx.yyyy
-    OK

 7. Read the Longitude, type :

     ATC+GPSLON=?

 It returns the longitude in degrees :

     ATC+GPSLON=xx.yyyy
-    OK

 8. Read the Altitude, type :

     ATC+GPSALT=?

 It returns the altitude in meter :

     ATC+GPSALT=xx.yyy
-    OK

 9. Read the Time, type :

     ATC+GPSTIME=?

 It returns the time in second in Epoch format :

     ATC+GPSTIME=xxxxxxxxxx
-    OK

 # Battery Voltage

 1. Request battery voltage level, type :

     ATC+BAT=?

 It returns the battery voltage level in millivolt :

     ATC+BAT=xxxx
-    OK